What is a windsock?

 Windsocks serve diverse purposes across various industries.
 Their primary objective is to provide quick indications to personnel or observers regarding the wind direction and intensity.
 Most commonly, they are positioned near runways or helipads at airports, enabling pilots to promptly assess wind conditions before takeoff.

-What does the color of a windsock signify?
+What does the color of a windsock mean?

-Brand new windsocks are produced according to the guidelines of the ICAO.
-This means that all current models are calibrated to be fully inflated at wind speeds of 15 knots or more.
+Windsocks are calibrated.
+Brand new windsocks are produced following the guidelines of the ICAO (International Civil Aviation Organization), FAA (Federal Aviation Administration), and EASA (European Union Aviation Safety Agency).
+This ensures that all current models are calibrated to be fully inflated at wind speeds of 15 knots or more.
+These standards help provide accurate and consistent wind readings, which are critical for aviation safety and other industries that rely on wind direction and speed information.

 What do the windsock speed charts represent?